 How Whiskey Promotes Weight Loss?

 Most people would like to continue drinking even though they are on a diet.
 If you fall into this group of people, then drinking whiskey is the way to go.
 Whiskey helps with weight loss from the fact that it contains zero fats, zero carbohydrates, and zero sugar.
-Yes, you read that right.
-This makes it less likely to promote weight gain since it does not contain fats or carbs that will be stored, hence promoting weight loss.
 It is also a better alcoholic beverage for people with diabetes since it has no sugars.
-It also contains ellagic acid, which helps reduce inflammation and lower the risk of obesity (10).
-Those are some of the ways whiskey can help promote weight loss.
+It also contains ellagic acid, which could help reduce inflammation and lower the risk of obesity (10).
+Those are some of the reasons whiskey could help promote weight loss.

 Which Alcohol Should You Drink When On A Keto Diet?